jengel3/InstaBetter/README.md

 All Rights Reserved - InstaBetter may not be redistributed without permission from the developer.

 InstaBetter is not affiliated with Instagram.

+## Depiction Description

+The most comprehensive tweak for Instagram yet, with over 10 new features.

+* Save hi-res Media (Images & Videos)
+* Hold down on images to zoom
+* Hold down on profile pictures to zoom
+* Mute Users from main feed
+* Hide Sponsored Ads
+* Custom Locations for Media
+* Show follow status on user profile (Similar to Twitter)
+* Show like counts as percentages
+* Share actions for text and images
+* Open links in Instagram
+* View DMs without notifying the sender
+* Grid view
+* Confirm double-tap alerts
+* Media Timestamps
+* Auto-play video sound
+* Save DM content

+InstaBetter is not affiliated with Instagram or Facebook.